Dependent Prepositions - Adjectives 2

 7) Risk is in every business venture, but it is inevitably higher when you are pushing the limits.

-8) The fumes generated during arc welding are to human health because of dangerous nanoparticles.
+8) The fumes generated during arc welding are to health because of dangerous nanoparticles.

 9) Volleyball is still largely on players drafted straight out of high school.